- TAX INFO

 - Order current year tax forms and publications online.

 Online ordering of tax forms and publications.
-To order tax forms and publications delivered by mail, go to http://www.irs.gov/Forms-&-Pubs.
+To order tax forms and publications delivered by mail, go to www.irs.gov/formspubs and click on "Order Forms & Publications."

-- For current year tax forms and publications, click on “Forms and publications by U.S. mail.”
+- For current year tax forms and publications, click on "Forms & Pubs by U.S. Mail."

-- For tax forms and publications on a DVD, click on “Tax products DVD (Pub.
-1796).”
+- For tax forms and publications on a DVD, click on "Tax Forms & Pubs on DVD (Pub.
+1796)."

 There is live and recorded tax help available.
 You will not be charged for the call unless your phone company charges you for toll-free calls.
-Live tax help is available Monday through Friday from 7:00 a.m. to 10:00 p.m. local time.
+Live tax help is available Monday through Friday from 7:00 a.m. to 7:00 p.m. local time.
 Assistance provided to callers from Alaska and Hawaii will be based on the hours of operation in the Pacific time zone.
 Recorded tax help is available anytime.
+Callers from Puerto Rico will receive assistance from 8:00 a.m. to 8:00 p.m. local time.

-TIP: If you want to check the status of your 2011 refund, see Refund Information on the next page.
+TIP: If you want to check the status of your 2012 refund, see Refund Information, later.

 Live Tax Help